 Estimate your repair area to choose the correct package size.
 Because damaged concrete corners are often oddly-shaped, it’s recommended to use the largest vertical, horizontal and width dimensions of the repair so you don’t run short.

+Slab Repair Calculator for precise estimates of the amount of product needed.
 Sweep the repair area to remove any dirt or debris that act as bond breakers.
 Consider using a pressure washer for large or heavily soiled areas.

 Sakrete Pro-Mix products are heavily polymer modified and should NOT be used with bonding agent.